emqx/emqx-exporter/examples/k8s/README.md

-The purpose of this tutorial is to show you how to deploy a complete demo with EMQX5 on k8s, you can get some helps from the [README](../../README.md) of this repo if you using EMQX4.
+The purpose of this tutorial is to show you how to deploy a complete demo with EMQX5 on k8s

 ## Install EMQX-Operator
-Refer [Getting Started](https://docs.emqx.com/en/emqx-operator/latest/getting-started/getting-started.html#deploy-emqx-operator) to learn how to deploy EMQX operator
+Refer to [Getting Started](https://docs.emqx.com/en/emqx-operator/latest/getting-started/getting-started.html#deploy-emqx-operator) to learn how to deploy EMQX operator

 ## Deploy EMQX Cluster
 ```shell